+MUSIC 1 and 2

-MUSIC: Basie vs Beethoven (Music 1 and Music 2; Jazz or Classical) This course is recommended as a year-long course but may be available as a separate semester-long course in consultation with the Director of Music.
+This course is recommended as a year-long course.
+Under some circumstances, it may be available as separate semester-long courses in consultation with the Director of Music.

-Music is a subject suitable for students who studied year-long Music in Year 8 or have studied music to approximately AMEB Grade Two level or above.
+Year 9 Music is a suitable choice for students who studied year-long Music in Year 8 or have studied music to approximately AMEB Grade Two level or above.
 Students are recommended to study the Music course as a year-long pair of units but may be able to complete one semester only in consultation with the Director of Music.
-Year-long music must be chosen by all boys who have been awarded a Music Scholarship.
+Year-long music must be chosen by all boys awarded a Music Scholarship.